by Sue Coletta

 FIRST PINCH POINT: A peek into the antagonist force preventing the hero from reaching her goal.
-If you missed my post on Pinch Points you can find it here.
 The First Pinch Point comes about 37.5% into the story, or at the 3/8th mark.

 MIDPOINT: Placed smack dab in the middle of the story, or at approximately 50%, this scene changes the protagonist from wanderer to warrior, attacking the problem head on.

 ALL IS LOST MOMENT: The title says it all with this one.
 Here’s where your hero is at her lowest point, believing she’s failed.
 It occurs right before the second plot point, also known as the second plot point lull.